International Shipping FAQ

-If you pay extra for DHL Express at checkout, then DHL Express will do the final delivery.
-However, if you opt for the $6, $20 or free shipping options, your order will leave our warehouse as DHL Global Mail (a completely separate division not connected to the DHL Express division).
+If you pay extra for DHL Express at checkout, then DHL Express will complete the final delivery.
+However, if you opt for the other options, your order will leave our warehouse as UPS Priority Mail Innovations.

-With DHL Global Mail, the delivery is mostly done by the local post in the country.
-Typically the package is transported to the destination country by DHL Global Mail (or contractors for them) and then once the package arrives in the destination country, it is transferred to the local post.
+With UPS Priority Mail Innovations the delivery is mostly done by the local post in the country.
+Typically the package is transported to the destination country by UPS Priority Mail Innovations (or contractors for them) and then once the package arrives in the destination country, it is transferred to the local post.
 So final delivery will mostly be done by whatever national post organization is in charge in the destination country.

 Some examples of this include: Royal Mail (UK), Aus Post (Australia), Canada Post (Canada), La Poste (France), Poste Italiane (Italy), Correos (Spain), PostNL (Netherlands), Poczta Polska (Poland), Bpost (Belgium), etc.

 In general, you will be able to figure out the final delivery company by looking at your tracking page and looking at the local tracking number.

 Delivery time depends on many factors like which country you are located in, mail volume, and the time of year the package is shipped.
 At the time of writing (April 2023), here are some of our recent delivery times to a few international destinations: